mparley/ac-emblem-tool/README.md

 ## Usage

-1. **Download a binary from the releases page.** I'll try and put 64 bit windows and linux static builds there when I update things.
-Even though wxWidgets supports Mac, I don't have a Mac machine so sorry about that - you can try building it (see below).
+1. **Download a binary from the releases page.** I'll try and put 64 bit windows static builds there when I update things.
+Even though wxWidgets supports Mac and Linux, I don't have a Mac machine, and I'm kinda dumb and am having trouble with the linux version right now - you can try building it yourself for the time being (see below).
 Also try to extract the program to a folder that your OS will let it write files to (ie not Program Files) so it can make backups of saves.